pishleback/Algebraeon-Python/README.md

 1. `cd` into `algebraeon`.
 2. Run `python3 -m venv .env` to create a Python venv.
 3. Run `source .env/bin/activate` to ender the venv.
 4. Run `pip install maturin`. `maturin` is the tool used to build the Python module.
-Don't run `pip install algebraeon`; this venv is for installing the locally build `algebraeon` Python module into, which is handled by `maturin`.
+Don't run `pip install algebraeon`; this venv is for installing the _locally_ built version of `algebraeon`, which is handled by `maturin`.

 To build the `algebraeon` Python module locally and run the tests in the User Guide against the local build:
 1. `cd` into `examples`.